rackerlabs/technical-blog/_posts/2013-02-18-python-magic-and-remote-apis.markdown

 ---
 layout: post
-title: "Python magic and remote APIs"
+title: Python magic and remote APIs
-date: 2013-02-18 08:00
+date: '2013-02-18 08:00'
 comments: true
 author: Jesse Keating
 categories:
   - Python
   - Developers
 ---
 _This is a guest post by Jesse Keating, a Racker working on DevOps for Rackspace's Cloud Server products.
 You can read his blog at [http://raxcloud.blogspot.com/](http://raxcloud.blogspot.com) or follow _[@iamjkeating](http://twitter.com/iamjkeating)_ on Twitter._